We have been actively

 with my evaluation.
 I'll also ask you to open

 the lid and tell me honestly whether the carry case has a musty smell.
+All of those factors play into the value and desirability.

 The most typical cosmetic "issue" you see on a Singer Featherweight